AkashPrajapathi/regex-engine/Readme.md

-# 🔥 RegexEngine — Build Your Own Regular Expression Engine from Scratch
+# 🔥 RegEx Engine — Build Your Own Regular Expression Engine from Scratch

 A **C++ implementation of a classic regex engine** built from first principles — from **AST → NFA → Simulation** using **Thompson’s construction algorithm**.